 More time to reach their goals

-Whether its to prepare for an upcoming race, competition or to learn a new skill, personal training is a quick and efficient way for instructors to help their customers reach certain goals.
+Whether it's to prepare for an upcoming race, competition, to learn a new skill or to lose weight, personal training is a quick and efficient way for instructors to help their customers reach certain goals.
 While those customers may be able to reach those same goals in a group class, having the one on one attention of an instructor and guidance can help a customer reach that goal faster.
 If training for a specific event, this will also help an instructor focus on providing their customer with exactly what they need to prepare.

 Don't want to feel held back